horowitz/openMovie/README.md

 - **Features** contains all user facing functionality (e.g. Discover, Movie Details)
 - **Libraries** are shared modules that help the building of features (e.g. network,  ui, test)

+#### CI
+In addition to static analysis and unit tests we are using a test matrix for each commit on master. and triggering all instrumentation tests for different API lvls

 #### Testing strategy

 The data layer is tested through a combination of unit tests + Mockwebserver in order to fully test Retrofit network integrations.
 By following  this approach we are covering: